openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 **Component Orchestrator**.
 Organizes the routing of the data transfer between the flow steps and starts required local components.

 **Scheduler**.
 Polls connectors on a regular schedule to feed the flow.
+(Required for polling flows)

+**Webhooks Service**.
+Executes flows based on incoming webhook calls.
+(Required to trigger flows based on a webhook)

 **Flow Repository**.
 Create, modify, and start/stop integration flows.